mclemens68/cloud-lab/README.md

 - Create a new Terraform workspace: `terraform workspace new se32`
 - Switch Terraform workspaces: `terraform workspace select se32`

 The lab is designed to be governed by two configuration files: 1 for AWS and 1 for Azure.
-The config files should reside in the `terraform/config-files` directory.
-The format should be `{terraform-workspace}-{csp}.yaml.` For example, if my Terraform workspace is `se32`, the lab config files should `terraform/config-files/se32-aws.yaml` amd `terraform/config-files/se32-azure.yaml`
+The config files should reside in the `config-files` directory.
+The format should be `{terraform-workspace}-{csp}.yaml.` For example, if my Terraform workspace is `se32`, the lab config files should `config-files/se32-aws.yaml` amd `config-files/se32-azure.yaml`

 The two example config files in this repo have annotated the parameters that need to be configured.
 The `se32` example has networks and workloads for building a demo for CloudSecure.
 This Terraform targets AWS and Azure.
 The `lab` example is simpler with AWS only workloads for a PCE and example workloads.
 (Note - you still need the Azure config file, but it's mainly empty)